 The landscaping is a critical part of the project and will form an integrated element within the road corridor improvements.
 They are intended to create a significantly enhanced public realm for South Thamesmead and Abbey Wood, and a robust setting for the road in this area of significant urban change.

-The proposed segregated cycle-ways and footways will provide opportunities for seating, enhanced lighting and extensive new tree planting.
+The segregated cycle-ways and footways will provide opportunities for seating, enhanced lighting and extensive new tree planting.

 This planting takes the form of an avenue with trees located on both sides of the road and, where possible, within a new central reservation.